consolesunleashed/sega-mega-drive-tmss-disable/README.md

 ### Standard / Short

-- v1.0 - 10/02/2025 (wrong footprint for ATTINY chip, and no /MRES connection)
+- v1.0 - 10/02/2025 (wrong footprint for ATTINY chip, no /MRES connection, and no longness)
 - v1.1 - 27/03/2025 (correct ATTINY footprint, and /MRES pad added)

 ### Long